How To Be A Good Director. Tips & Advice.

 Set the example you wish others to follow.
 Stay upbeat, enthusiastic, and positive; look like you want to be there.
 This is your story, and your excitement for it will communicate itself to your crew.

-If you look pumped to be making this film, they will be pumped to work on it.
-If you’re slumped, scattered, and unmotivated, then that tone will be set accordingly.
+If you look excited about making this film, they will be excited to work on it.
+If you look slumped, scattered, and unmotivated, the tone will be set accordingly.

 Address Concerns